Yoga makes sense… it just does! In the body, the heart-mind, the soul.

 I became closely involved in the Embodyoga® system that Patty created, assisting her in her teacher trainings, helping organize and create teaching manuals.
-As a senior Embodyoga® teacher, I soon started leading teacher trainings by myself.
+As a senior Embodyoga® teacher, I soon started leading teacher trainings.
 The first teacher training I led was with Suzanne Manafort at the Newington Yoga Center in CT, 2009, which we did for 2 years, after which I relocated to northern CA, where I live presently.

-I’ve also had the pleasure of studying with Nicki Doane, whom I met through Eddie Modestini in 2001.
+I’ve also had the pleasure of studying with Nicki Doane of Maya Yoga Maui, whom I met through Eddie Modestini in 2001.

 One of my passions is bringing yoga to underserved populations.
 While living in Amherst, I started a yoga program for women at the women’s correctional facility in Holyoke, MA and taught many workshops and classes in the tri-state area.
 I volunteer at the local juvenile detention facility in Placerville, where I have helped implement yoga programs in juvenile detention facilities in El Dorado County, and elsewhere in CA!

 I am an IAYT-certified Yoga Therapist, and an ambassador for Mindful Yoga Therapy, which I teach with Suzanne Manafort in her VA-approved program for Veterans with PTS.

 Yoga is so powerful, and has transformed my life; and I feel strongly that we as a community need to offer this to people who otherwise would not have access.

 I currently lead and teach in several teacher trainings in both MA and CT, as well as in the greater Sacramento, CA and Foothills area.
-I've lead trainings in Thailand and retreats in India, Mexico, and the US, and I have a deep interest in bringing the gifts of yoga to the incarcerated.
+I've lead trainings in Thailand and retreats in India, Mexico, and the US, and I have a deep interest in bringing the gifts of yoga to the world!

 I have a particular passion for anatomy and yoga philosophy, and am thrilled to bring the work of Embodyoga® and the other traditions I’ve studied to the area!

-I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops, and am working on creating a new 800-hour Yoga Therapeutics program in the near future!
+I currently run 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops, and am working on creating a new 800-hour Yoga Therapeutics program in the near future!

 Come explore your inner space!